List of Kent County Cricket Club List A cricket records

 This is a list of Kent County Cricket Club List A cricket records; that is, record team and individual performances in List A cricket for Kent County Cricket Club.
 List A cricket is a limited overs form of cricket usually played over one day.

 Kent played their first List A match in the 1963 domestic season against Sussex in the 1963 Gillette Cup at the Nevill Ground, Tunbridge Wells.
 The county have competed in List A competitions in every season since 1963 and, as of February 2018, have played just over 1,000 List A matches, including against representative and touring international sides.
 In January and February 2017 they competed in the 2016–17 Regional Super50, the List A competition of the West Indies domestic season.
 This was the first time that any English county had competed in an overseas domestic competition.
 Kent competed again in the competition in 2018.

-The county have won ten domestic List A competitions, most recently the 2001 National League.
+The county have won 11 domestic List A competitions, most recently the 2022 Royal London One-Day Cup.
 Long serving spin bowler Derek Underwood holds the record for most List A appearances for Kent with 377 matches played for the county between 1963 and 1987.